-- 6.1 Section 70(2) of the Town and Country Planning Act 1990/Section 38(6) of the Planning and Compulsory Purchase Act 2004, requires that an application for planning permission is determined in accordance with the provisions of the Development Plan unless material considerations indicate otherwise. - The relevant planning policies against which the application is required to be assessed is the National Planning Policy Framework (NPPF), the Planning Practice Guidance (PPG), Section 66 of the Planning (Listed Building and Conservation Areas) Act 1990 and Policies SP6 and HE3 of the Carlisle District Local Plan 2015-2030.
-Historic England has produced a document entitled 'The Setting of Heritage Assets Historic Environment Good Practice Advice in Planning: 3 (Second Edition)' (TSHA) which is also a material planning consideration. - 6.3 The proposals raise the following planning issues:
+- 6.1 Section 70(2) of the Town and Country Planning Act 1990/Section 38(6) of the Planning and Compulsory Purchase Act 2004, requires that an application for planning permission is determined in accordance with the provisions of the Development Plan unless material considerations indicate otherwise. - The relevant planning policies against which the application is required to be assessed is the National Planning Policy Framework (NPPF), the Planning Practice Guidance (PPG), Section 66 of the Planning (Listed Building and Conservation Areas) Act 1990 and Policies SP6, HO8, IP2, IP3, IP6, CC5, CM5, HE3 and GI3 of the Carlisle District Local Plan 2015-2030.
+The Supplementary Planning Document (SPD) adopted by the City Council, 'Achieving Well Designed Housing' is also a material planning consideration.
+A further material planning consideration is a document produced by Historic England entitled 'The Setting of Heritage Assets Historic Environment Good Practice Advice in Planning: 3 (Second Edition)' (TSHA). - 6.3 The proposals raise the following planning issues: